RuslanRWX/nginx-logs/README.md

-# nginx-logs  Install and Configure
+# nginx-logs for ZABBIX monitoring Install and Configure

 ## 1. Install